 Jersey is a compliant and cooperative jurisdiction, thanks to its robust yet pragmatic approach to regulation and legislation.
-The Island meets the international standards set by a number of worldwide organisations and international regulatory bodies; from the EU to the Organisation for Economic cooperation and Development (OECD), and from the International Monetary Fund (IMF) to MONEYVAL (and many others).
-Jersey is a truly an international island with Tax Information Agreements (TIEAs), Double Taxation Agreements (DTAs), Bilateral and international treaties and signed Multilateral Conventions with countries from across the globe.
+The Island meets the international standards set by a number of worldwide organisations and international regulatory bodies from the EU to the Organisation for Economic cooperation and Development (OECD), and from the International Monetary Fund (IMF) to MONEYVAL (and many others).
+Jersey is truly an international island with Tax Information Exchange Agreements (TIEAs), Double Taxation Agreements (DTAs), Bilateral and International treaties and signed Multilateral Conventions with countries from across the globe.

-Jersey continues to strive toward tighter regulation and continually amends policy to ensure the Island remains compliant to the latest international standards and regulations, and where possible excel partner jurisdictions in the swift and comprehensive implementation of policy and regulation.
+Jersey continues to strive toward tighter regulation and continually amends policy to ensure the Island remains compliant to the latest international standards and regulations and, where possible, excel partner jurisdictions in the swift and comprehensive implementation of policy and regulation.
 This drive has led to the Island being internationally recognised as a leading body in the development and implementation of robust regulation in regard to tax.
-The Island is recognised as an active and reliable, cooperative partner of the EU and the wider international community, and takes an active role in a number of working groups designing and developing international standards.
+The Island is recognised as an active, reliable, and cooperative partner of the EU and wider international community and takes an active role in a number of working groups designing and developing international standards.

 Jersey is dedicated to meeting international standards through the continued implementation of robust regulation and legislation.
 When you move your businesses to Jersey or relocate as a High Net Worth Individual (HNWI), you can relax in the knowledge that you are within a secure and compliant jurisdiction, ensuring the protection of your assets and reputation.

 The Bailiwick of Jersey is a British Crown Dependency, it is not part of the United Kingdom.
 The Island therefore enjoys a high degree of autonomy, including our own fiscal and judicial systems.